jhpyle/docassemble/_docs/api.md

  - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).

-Required privileges: none.
+Required privileges: None.

 Responses on failure:
  - [403] "Access Denied" if the API key did not authenticate.

 Response on success: [200]

 Body of response: a [JSON] object with the following keys describing